bxdoc/drbill-allow-paste/README.md

 # drbill-allow-paste
-Purpose:
-Allow paste on DrBill
+Simple Chrome extension to allow paste on DrBill

 Installation:
 1. Download zip file of release.